3shankar0/sensor-buster/README.md

-# dataset
+# SensorBuster
-This repository contains many botnet-related research dataset
+This repository contains dataset used in "SensorBuster: On Identifying Sensor Nodes in P2P Botnets"